 Here is the biggest CBD news from this week:

-- A clinical trial has found that CBD can reduce cravings and anxiety in recovering heroin abusers
+A clinical trial published in the American Journal of Psychiatry has found that CBD can reduce cravings and anxiety in those recovering from heroin addiction.

 The double-blind, randomized, controlled study was conducted by researchers from Mount Sinai Hospital in New York.